 Whether your car has a petrol or diesel engine, or electric motors, eventually your car’s brake pads will go.
 Brakes are a concern for all drivers, and over time the friction material on the pads will wear thin, exposing the backing plate.

-Ideally you’ll want to replace your brake pads before they get to this point.
+It's vital that you replace your brake pads before they get to this point.
 That’s why it is important to regularly check the thickness of your brake pads.

-In the UK, the legal minimum width for brake pads is 1.5mm.
+In the UK, the legal minimum thickness for brake pads is 1.5mm.
 A new brake pad will be around 10mm thick.
 Most manufacturers and mechanics will all agree, though, that you should probably replace your brake pads once they wear down to 3mm.

 Checking your front brake pad thickness and disc wear

 1. Apply the handbrake, then jack up the front of the car and support it securely on axle stands.
 Remove the front wheels.